erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 It is also worth pointing out that some naval CMGs use the energy stored in the spinning gyroscope to provide additional electrical power during peaks in electrical load caused by the actuation.
 This was also considered for spacecraft, but as spacecraft batteries have reached a similar energy density to high-speed flywheels, the added weight of the required electronics and challenges of high velocity gyroscopes in space have led to this idea being discarded.

 ![Marketing video for a ship-stabilizing gyroscope [@SeakeeperGyroStabilizers].
-The left boat is being stabilized, the right one is not.](./figures/seakeeper.gif){ #fig:seakeeper }
+The left boat is being stabilized, the right one is not.](./figures/seakeeper.gif){ #fig:seakeeper short-caption="Current ship stabilizing gyroscopes"}

 The gyroscopes used in naval CMGs are large enough to warrant a vacuum to reduce friction and are actuated using hydraulic systems.
 Filed patents point towards interesting engineering challenges [@AdamsGyroscopicRollStabilizer2005], for instance regarding the cooling of the gyroscope bearings [@AdamsCoolingBearingsMotors2009].